Students handing out flyers on the UW campus to advocate for immigrant rights.

 Connecting Two Majors

-Though leadership roles have kept Quiroz Sanchez busy, he also found time to complete two majors.
+Though leadership roles kept Quiroz Sanchez busy, he also found time to complete two majors.
 He arrived on campus with plans to become a math teacher, but that plan was quickly derailed when he took courses in psychology and law, societies & justice (LSJ) and fell in love with both disciplines.

 “At first it was refreshing to have two separate topics, to switch between two things I was interested in,” he says.
 “But as I started taking higher level courses, I began to see how those two fields are not so different.
 In an immigration law course in LSJ, mental health considerations came up a lot.
 In psychology courses, we discuss how mental health can impact your predisposition to criminality.
 The connections became clearer.”